AbenezerAbera7/airbnb-clone-project/README.md

 # airbnb-clone-project

+# About the Project
+The Airbnb Clone Project is a comprehensive, real-world full-stack application designed to simulate a robust booking platform similar to Airbnb.
+It focuses on backend systems, database design, API development, and application security, providing a deep understanding of complex architectures and workflows.
+The project also emphasizes collaborative team dynamics and scalable web application development.

+---

 # Team Roles

 This document outlines the key roles in a typical software development team, their responsibilities, and how they contribute to project success.